comp0cker/flowspace/README.md

 # flowspace
 Initilaly inspired from [this stackoverflow article.](https://stackoverflow.com/questions/31592190/multiple-new-browser-windows-from-batch-file)

+Opens up a set of windows with a preset indicated by the user.
+Presets indicate the size of each window, and the application or webpage opened.
+Javascript implementation to drag and drop presets are coming soon.

 An inherit flaw of Google Chrome prevents creation of new windows via the command line in Windows.
 When the following code is run:

 ```start chrome --new-window --window-position=0,0 --window-size=640,512 www.google.com